MicrosoftDocs/well-architected/well-architected/oracle-iaas/choose-compute-storage.md

 # Choose compute and storage

-This article describes how to right-size compute and storage for your Oracle workloads by using the Azure infrastructure as a service (Iaas) model.
+This article describes how to right-size compute and storage for your Oracle workloads by using the Azure infrastructure as a service (IaaS) model.

 You can use Azure IaaS to migrate your Oracle workloads from on-premises to the cloud.
 The complexity, size, and high input/output (I/O) demands of a workload can complicate the migration process and negatively affect Oracle Database performance.
 Database performance is dependent on parameters such as read/write disk throughput (MBps), read/write IOPS, CPU, RAM, and network latency.
 As such, choosing the correct combination of compute and storage for Azure IaaS and the location of application workloads relative to database services is crucial for a successful database migration.